BenMinch/thephoticzone/README.md

 # thephoticzone
 You are a struggling algae, knocked deep into the ocean with little chance of survival.
 In this oregon-trail-inspired game, you must fight obstacles and make it back to the photic zone.

+# How to play
+1. Download the python file and run it on your computer terminal `python photiczone.py`
+2. Try to make it to the photic zone without running out of energy.